GospelTrust/kairos-th-513/docs/content/_week-02/session-06.md

 1. When reading the OT, the reader should be aware that it provides “material” revelation for its commentary developed in the New.

-   - a.
-Spiritual truths in the OT are enclosed in a cocoon of symbols, types and the laws (civil, dietary, ceremonial, but not moral since most it continues into the NT).
+   - Spiritual truths in the OT are enclosed in a cocoon of symbols, types and the laws (civil, dietary, ceremonial, but not moral since most it continues into the NT).

-   - b.
-These are the shadows of the things to come in the NT but not the realities themselves.
+   - These are the shadows of the things to come in the NT but not the realities themselves.
 Hebrews 10:1 says, “The law is only a shadow of the good things that are coming—not the realities themselves.”

 2. An effective way to study the redemptive history is to examine the five major covenants in the OT:
  Edenic, Noahic, Abrahamic, Siantic, and Davidic covenants.

-   - a.
-Through them, God progressively foreshadowed the manner in which He will one day redeem sinners, but the information itself is shadowy.
+   - Through them, God progressively foreshadowed the manner in which He will one day redeem sinners, but the information itself is shadowy.

-   - b.
-For instance, in the first covenant laid out in Genesis 3:15, called the Edenic, the main framework of God’s redemptive plan is prefigured in metaphors:
+   - For instance, in the first covenant laid out in Genesis 3:15, called the Edenic, the main framework of God’s redemptive plan is prefigured in metaphors:

      > And I will put enmity between you and the woman, and between your offspring and hers; he will crush your head, and you will strike his heel.